assuncaolfi/mldc2020/README.md

 ## Tune

+There are only three parameters: weights for the weighted mean of frequency, recency and popularity.
 By default, the `main.R` script fits the model with the parameters in `data/best_params.csv`.
 To tune them, first run:

 ```r